TCL P series Roku TV (2017) review

 The competing Amazon Fire TV Edition sets can also pause live TV, and offer a far superior antenna experience, with a full program guide, thumbnail images for shows and results integrated into search.
 In contrast Roku TV lacks a real guide, and only recently added the option to create a favorite channels list.

-LED backlight Full array with local dimming
+Full array local dimming

 Local dimming is especially important for HDR image quality.
 Like Vizio, LG and others (with the notable exception of Samsung), the P series supports both current types of HDR video: Dolby Vision and HDR10.